Pest animals are a threat to biodiversity and agriculture. They can impact our lifestyle and health, causing distress and anxiety.

 - Can eat very large quantities of prey.
-The main dietary item consumed by cane toads is insects and this includes rainforest snails and many ground beetles.
+They mainly eat insects including rainforest snails and ground beetles.
 A toad in Whian Whian was found to have eaten 24 rainforest snails and another juvenile toad had eaten 270 flying ants in one evening.
 Cane toads also occasionally eat vertebrates such as ground-nesting hatchlings and eggs, frogs and even small mammals.

 - Compete with native animals for food and habitat.